Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Empirical Reliability Study

 \section{Empirical Reliability Study}

-We performed an intensive simulation study in order to assess the reliability of the developed methods in finite samples.
-More specifically, we considered simulation scenarios in which we developed SCI for EBP under the area-level Poisson model from Section \ref{sec:Poisson_area} and the unit-level binomial model from Section \ref{sec:binomial_unit}.
-In our reliability analysis we examined the empirical performance of the different estimators.
-We quantified relative bias (RBIAS) and relative root-MSE (RRMSE) of fixed effects $\bm{\beta}$ and variability parameter $\delta$.
-Secondly, EBP $\hat{\bar{\mu}}^P_d$ and $\hat{\bar{\mu}}^B_d$, $d=1,\dots, D$, were evaluated looking at bias, average absolute bias, MSE and average MSE.
-Since they did not show any atypical patterns, their detailed expressions and results for both area- and unit-level model are deferred to the Appendix \ref{sec:poisson_sim} and \ref{sec:binomial_NR}.
-Regarding SCIs, we calculated an empirical coverage probability (ECP)
+We performed intensive simulation studies to assess the reliability of our methods.
+SCI and MTP for EBP were constructed with different estimators of variability under the models presented in Sections \ref{sec:Poisson_area}-\ref{sec:binomial_unit}.
+First, we examined the relative bias and relative root-MSE of fixed effects $\hat{\bm{\beta}}$ and variability parameter $\hat\delta$.
+Then, the performance of EBP was evaluated comparing bias, average absolute bias and MSE for $D=26, 52, 78$.
+Since they did not show any atypical pattern, the results under Poisson area-level models and logistic unit-level model were deferred to the SM.
+Regarding SCIs, we calculated empirical coverage probability (ECP), average interval width (AIW) and the AIW variation (AIWV):